danielharrell/open-eyes-lect-2017-18/Open.md

 outside?
 Why aren't both sides of the parabola outside it, since both lie outside the line of the parabola?

 To answer this question, and in defense of the interpretation, we could make the inside of the parabola definite, by completing the analogy to the ellipse.
 We would then take the parabola to be an infinite ellipse, with one focus infinitely far away.
 The parabolic line would then be infinite in length, with ends that reach the edge, as it were, of the geometric plane.
 But in that case, it seems, our parabola will gain a true inside in just the way our jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
 Or to put the paradox more sharply: once we make the line of the parabola infinite, to make the inside of the parabola definite, we will have *enclosed* the parabola in openness.
-And by being enclosed, the openness of the parabola at once intelligible yet impassable.
+And by being enclosed, the openness of the parabola is made at once intelligible yet impassable.
 Its open end will be something we can plainly see, even point to, yet never reach---as if openness had no being but seeming.

 <!--Note later that we wonder this by giving arguments for
 its impossibility; and philosophy rests here, in